iotaledger/docs/pages/compass/knowledge-base/architecture.md

 ## Operating Environemnt

 Compass can be run on a number of platforms.
-In order to get it run it requires the following dependencies:
+In order to get it to run it requires the following dependencies:
 - Modern GCC or Clang (or use a provided toolchain from [@iota_toolchains](https://github.com/iotaledger/toolchains))
 - bazel